jayadeepkp/classic-Atari-game-Pong-with-a-twist/README.txt

 (fonts, images, sounds, helperCode).
 These must remain in the same directory structure for the program to run correctly.

+The project uses a shared Fernet key (fernet.key) loaded by security.py.
+This file must stay with the project so that the server and all clients can encrypt/decrypt messages correctly.

 Versioning
 ==========